 The annual core inspection program for a specific facility is complete when the inspections in Appendix B are completed for that facility.
 The Agency’s ability to assess the adequacy of facility performance is the controlling factor in determining the inspection effort necessary to complete the Core Inspections.
 Appendix B provides an estimate of the hours associated with each inspection procedure.

-The Core Inspection procedures are contained in Table 1 of Appendix B. The inspection effort is expressed fordifferent facility types:
+The Core Inspection procedures are contained in Tables 1 and 2of Appendix B. The inspection effort is expressed for six different facility types:

 Category I Fuel Fabrication Facilities

+Category II Fuel Fabrication Facilities

 Category III Uranium Fuel Fabrication Facilities